Setting up musrfit on Different Platforms

 For Qt5/Qt6:

-$ apt-get install git cmake libboost-dev libboost-filesystem-dev libboost-system-dev libgsl-dev libfftw3-dev libxml2-dev qt5-default qtbase5-dev libqt5svg5-dev
+$ apt-get install git cmake libboost-dev libboost-filesystem-dev libboost-system-dev libgsl-dev libfftw3-dev libxml2-dev qt6-base-dev qt6-svg-dev

 Everyone should know best himself which is the way to install distribution software on the chosen distribution.